Mass concentration in a nonlocal model of clonal selection

-The model is based on the assumption that leukemic clones and their normal counterparts depend on hematopoietic feedback signalling and compete for signalling factors (cytokines).
+The model is based on the assumption that leukemic clones and their normal counterparts respond to a hematopoietic feedback signalling and compete for signalling factors (cytokines).
 We assume that the feedback signal, $s(t)$, decreases if the number of non-proliferating cells increases.
-The derivation of such nonlinear feedback loop was proposed in \cite{MCSHJW}.
-It results from a Tikhonov-type quasi-stationary approximation of dynamics of the extracellular signalling molecules, such as G-CSF cytokine, which are secreted by specialised cells at a constant rate and degraded by receptor mediated endocytosis. { Following the evidence from clinical trials that the mature granulocytes mediate clearance of G-CSF \cite{Layton}, we assume that dynamics of the signalling molecules depends on the number of non-proliferating cells.
-This assumption has been also supported by studies of receptor expression showing that mature cells express significantly more receptors than the cells in bone marrow \cite{Shinjo}.
-Taking into account these observations, we obtain a model with a nonlinear coupling depending on the level of non-proliferating cells.}
+Derivation of such nonlinear feedback loop was proposed in Ref. \cite{MCSHJW}.
+It is based on a Tikhonov-type quasi-stationary approximation of dynamics of the extracellular signalling molecules, such as the G-CSF cytokine, which are secreted by specialised cells at a constant rate and degraded by a receptor-mediated endocytosis. { Following the evidence from clinical trials that the mature granulocytes mediate clearance of G-CSF \cite{Layton}, we assume that dynamics of the signalling molecules depends on the number of non-proliferating cells.
+This assumption has been also supported by studies of receptor expression showing that the mature cells express significantly more receptors than the cells in bone marrow \cite{Shinjo}.
+Taking into account these observations, we obtain a model with a nonlinear coupling depending on the level of non-proliferating cells.}\\

-Numerical simulations of model \eqref{sys:multi} suggest that cells with superior self-renewal potential, i.e. maximal value of the parameter $a$, reflecting the probability that a daughter cell has the same properties and fate as its parent cell, have an advantage in comparison to their counterparts, which leads to expansion of this cell subpopulation \cite{StiehlBaranHoMarciniak}.
-The phenomenon was shown analytically solely in the case of two competing populations, the healthy and the cancerous cell line, in Ref. \cite{StiehlMarciniakMMNP}.
+Numerical simulations of model \eqref{sys:multi} suggest that cells with a superior self-renewal potential, i.e. a maximum value of the parameter $a$, reflecting the probability that a daughter cell has the same properties and fate as its parent cell, have an advantage in comparison to their competitors, which leads to the expansion of this cell subpopulation \cite{StiehlBaranHoMarciniak}.
+The phenomenon was shown analytically solely in the case of two competing populations, a healthy and a cancerous cell line \cite{StiehlMarciniakMMNP}.\\